Do We Need To Supplement With Digestive Enzymes For Digesting Whey?

 An inability or decreased ability to digest Whey is a one-line definition for lactose intolerance.

 Lactose is nothing but a type of sugar molecule composed of 2 smaller molecules, glucose and galactose.
 We need lactase in order to digest lactose.
-An adequate lactase breaks down lactose into their constituent units glucose and galactose.
+Adequate lactase breaks down lactose into their constituent units glucose and galactose.

 Generally, milk and milk derivatives like curds, cheese, butter, casein, whey, and dry milk solids contain lactose.